hartleyblakey/raytracer/README.md

 - Raytraces the bvh in a compute shader with simple diffuse lighting, and a hardcoded sun light
   - A small fixed number of directional and point lights are read from the file and passed to the shader but are not used
+  - Depth of field with hardcoded aperture size
+  - Loads a single HDR equirectangular environment map from a hardcoded path

+- Simple flycam
-- Simple flycam with scroll wheel zoom, starts out the same as the first camera in the gltf file
+  - WASD movement, scroll wheel zoom, LMB focus
+  - Starts out the same as the first camera in the gltf file

 - Technically can be built for the web
   - Hardcoded resolution to 512x512, no extra effort put in beyond getting it to run